cybermaggedon/ixbrl-reporter/README.md

 - ESEF filing configuration for an English-language filing as well as French.

-With the right configuration files, other taxonomies would work, the configuration files are complex to write.
-This is a command-line utility.
+Configuration files can be written for other taxonomies.

+## Other outputs

-Incidentally, plain-text report output is also supported as a byproduct of creating the reports.
-This is useful in the workflow of constructing report configuration.
+Plain-text report output is supported (semi-useful), as is plain-text HTML output created by stripping the iXBRL tags.

 ## Motivation

+iXBRL report generation is presently convoluted.
+Generally people generate financial reports, or use an accountant to create the reports, and then send the report files away for a human to semi-automatically tag using an iXBRL tagging tool, which takes some number of days and costs at least €150.

+This tool demonstrates auto-generating reports with the right tags in the first place.

-The overheads in configuring reports and iXBRL output with `ixbrl-reporter` is not small, but that's an up-front cost.
+The overheads in configuring reports and iXBRL output with `ixbrl-reporter` is not small, but that's an up-front cost, once set-up, up-to-date reports can be generated.

-The motivation is that once set up, it is trivial to generate reports, with the latest, accurate information without constantly copying boiler-plate text into reports.
-It isn't difficult to generate reports dynamically.
-Automating business report for low on-going costs, and real-time delivery of information.

 ## Warranty